 He is a moderator for the AP Japanese Language and Culture Teacher Community by the College Board.
 He also serves as a board member of the Japanese American Association of Northern California and other local organizations in San Francisco.
 He has created curriculum, lesson plans and projects for Asian Art Museum, College Board, the SFUSD, etc..
 He has given workshops and presentations locally and regionally.

 He is the recipient of numerous national and regional awards including the Elgin Heinz Outstanding Teacher Award, the Outstanding Teacher of the Year Award by the California Language Teachers’ Association, the San Francisco Mayor’s Teacher of the Year and the Teacher Award by the American Association of Teachers of Japanese.
-In 2020, he has been nominated for the NBC All-Star Teacher Award as one of the five finalists.

 The May 2016 Breeze, a monthly newsletter by Japan Foundation, Los Angeles, features an article about him. https://www.jflalc.org/pub-breeze103-jleu30